Hridoy-Suttradhar/CS50_Harvard-2025_Lecture_code/Notes/week-1.md

 - Introduced '%s' placeholder to print user's name.

 ## [05-mario2.c](https://github.com/Hridoy-Suttradhar/CS50_Harvard-2025_Lecture_code/blob/main/week-1/05-mario2.c)
-- Ntoice that one loop is inside another loop.
+- Notice that one loop is inside another loop.
 The first loop defines what vertical row is being printed.
 For each row, three columns are printed.